This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 Do not make a habit of submitting work that contains mistakes.
 If necessary, hire a proofreader to review your work before submitting it to your client for payment.

 Never submit duplicated copies to a client.
-Even if the original work was created by you, you cannot resubmit posts that have already been published.
+Even if you created the original work, you could not resubmit posts that have already been published.
 Each piece has to be original.

 Plagiarized information is illegal as it infringes on intellectual property rights.
 Google also frowns upon duplicated content and can flag a website as untrustworthy.
 This will not only taint your client’s website, but it can tarnish your reputation as a content creator.